Isolog schools: Isolog Nursery and Primary School

 Isolog Nursery and Primary School, Ojodu was founded in October 2000.
 The school is located at 1/3 Morgan Street, Ojodu.
 The average pupils enrolment is in hundreds.
 The Isolog Nursery and Primary School at Ojodu is coeducational.
 The school admits pupils to the crèche, reception, kindergarten {KG}, nursery {preparatory}, and primary {Basics 1–6} classes.
 The school runs the primary school education curriculum of the Ministry of Education.

 Isolog Junior School, Akute

 The school was founded in October 2006. the school is situated on 1 acre of land along the main road, Ajayi farm Bus stop, 93/95 Alagbole–Akute road, Akute.
 The school is coeducational.
 It admits pupils to the Crèche, Reception, Kindergarten {KG}, Nursery {Preparatory}, and Primary {Basics 1–6} classes.
 The enrolment in hundreds.
 The school has the capacity for 800 pupils.

-Multipurpose Event Hall – 'Rachel's Place'
+Multipurpose event hall – 'Rachel's Place'

-A multipurpose School Hall fitted with latest gadgets, furniture and accessories is built on a 2100m2 of land at 97, Alagbole-Akute Road, Akute, directly adjacent to Isolog Junior School, Ajayi Farm Bustop.
-The multipurpose hall is to serve the entire Isolog Group for all events and activities.
+A multipurpose school hall fitted with latest gadgets, furniture and accessories is built on a 2100m2 of land at 97, Alagbole-Akute Road, Akute, adjacent to Isolog Junior School, Ajayi Farm Bustop.
+The multipurpose hall serves the entire Isolog Group.
 The hall is known as Rachel's Place.